drexly/sharechat/README.md

 4. If any user needs to instant clean-up with leaving no evidence including using of the chatapp, call "자비스, 메리크리스마스(Jarvis, merry christmas)" with typing password for next input.
 It all terminates every app process instantly from world-wide chat-app users.

-Since the "TERMINATE" ChatBot command is written inside the encrypted sharing chatlog, it's impossible to start the app again without deleting the previous chatlog.
+Since the "TERMINATE" ChatBot command is written inside the encrypted sharing chatlog, it's impossible to start the app again without deleting the previous chatlog("said.log").
+Same password will be retained while not deleting the previously created SSK("rkey.cer")

 and